jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 This is similar to the effect that SEO has on blog posts.

-While a writer's popularity is not the sole judge of their talent, the number of likes and retweets you receive, and the followers you gain at least tell you if your writing is engaging and interesting.
+While popularity is not the sole judge of talent, the number of likes and retweets you receive, and the followers you gain at least tell you if your writing is engaging and interesting.

 ***I have a great free guide that teaches you how to write using Twitter, the social media platform built for writers.
 [Download The Breakdown here.](/resources/the-breakdown/)***